dmbarbour/wikilon/docs/ABCRT.md

 With a block and value, it's easy to extend the block with additional work (it's just composition).
 So I could have lazy application of blocks if I want them.
 The main difficulty, I think, would be working with parallel computation.
 Special attention will be needed for parallelism, I think.
 It's low priority at the moment.

+#### Parallel Computation

+Due to my memory management decisions (compacting collector, separate heap per context), the overhead for initiating parallel evaluation, and communicating between parallel threads, is large.
+Further, it will get worse if ever I support distributed parallel computing.
+It's very important to me that any solution for parallelism should be transparently scalable to high performance distributed computing (mesh networks, cloud, etc.).

+My idea is to use affine *process functions* (PF) of general form:

+        type PF = argument → (result * PF)

+A function of this form may be annotated for parallelism.
+The runtime may evaluate a PF so annotated in a separate process.
+Calling the process function with an argument is effectively a remote procedure call.
+The 'returned' PF remains in the separate process and may immediately be called again, effectively enqueuing messages.
+The result is returned as an asynchronous future.
+Lightweight futures enable pipeline parallelism and orchestration of communications between processes.

+For performance, this design enables clients to amortize the overhead of creating a process across a series or stream of calls.
+This design is also very predictable.
+Clients control communication costs - argument and result are communicated, while PF and encapsulated state are not copied.
+Parallelism and synchronization are also under control.
+PF is also a good fit for many use cases and parallelism strategies.

+Annotations involved may include: `{&fork}` on a PF to turn it into a thread, `{&join}` an asynchronous result to access it, and `{&asynch}` to treat any arbitrary value as asynchronous (i.e. equivalent to passing it through an identity process, to simplify lightweight communications).

+*Note:* This parallelism concept is theoretically extremely scalable.
+Up there with Erlang processes, at least.
+Scaling to distributed computing systems is feasible, and it can work transparently for local use.

 #### Lazy Computation?
+Not too important.

 Laziness with Wikilon Runtime is troublesome.
-It's easy to implement short-term laziness with paired annotations.
-The troublesome bit is how laziness should interact with cache, value stowage, substructural types, type safety, termination, and the like.
+It's easy to implement 'local' laziness with paired annotations.
+The troublesome bit is how laziness should interact with cache, stowage, parallelism, etc..
 One option is to effectively treat lazy computations as *linear*.
-This would limit the damage from copying lazy values - shared dependencies at the dictionary level could still replicate lazy computations.
-Sadly, it still wouldn't provide useful laziness at a cache layer.
+This would limit the damage from copying lazy values.
+Shared dependencies at the dictionary level could still replicate a lazy computation.

-For now, I'll just table the whole issue.
-It might prove favorable to model laziness explicitly, e.g. via command sequences or other stepped streaming models.
-Parallelism is more critical, I think.
+For now, I'll table the issue.
+Laziness is not critical for performance or scalability.
+It might prove favorable to model laziness explicitly in terms of command sequences, streams, continuation passing style, or other *semantically* incremental computation.

-#### Parallel Computation?

-I've been recently developing a simple model for pure functional parallelism suitable for heavy-weight processes.
-See [purely functional processes](http://lambda-the-ultimate.org/node/5357#comment-92995) and [pure process parallelism](https://awelonblue.wordpress.com/2016/07/08/pure-process-parallelism/).

-The idea is that we annotate an affine *process function* (PF) of general type:

-        type PF = argument → (result * PF)

-Rather than offloading a *specific computation* into another thread, the idea is to offload a *process function* in a stable manner that can be called many times - with a large sequence of arguments and results.
-When we call the PF, the argument is essentially queued, the 'future' result is returned immediately, and returned PF is immediately available for the next call.

-The sequence of arguments conveniently amortizes the overhead for offloading the function in the first place.
-This gives pretty good control over how many processes are created.
-It gives us something similar to 'partitioned' computations of RDP, without all the overhead of naming and identity.
-(Of course, we can always model identity - a lookup table, etc..)

-This works nicely with external, explicit orchestration of the network and pipeline parallelism.

-Holding data in a PF could also serve a role similar to stowage.
-And variant on parallelism should work very well with cached computations.

 ### Arrays or Compact Lists